amraw/Fake-News-Busters/index.md

 8. TF-IDF : In addition to all above features, we are also feeding raw TF-IDF of headline and body to the feedforward network.

+All the above features are appended and given to a feedforward network.
+Following figure depicts the model architecture and feature vector.

 <img src="https://raw.githubusercontent.com/amraw/Fake-News-Busters/master/fnc-1-master/feed1.png" alt="Mountain View" width="500" height="377">

+#### - results :

+We were able to achieve 87.30 % accuracy on test set after experimenting with different hyperparametrs such as .., .., ...
+Following image shows the confusion matrix of the test set.

+## 4. Conclusion and Future Work :

+Honestly, we were suprised to see a simple feedforward network achieving higher accuracy than sophisticated LSTM model with pre-trained embeddings.
+We could account this to good feature enginering.
+Our hope before training LSTM was that, it should be able to extract the relevant features onn it's own as it captures the context.
+But clearly, manual feature engineering is giving us significant increase in accuracy.
+Now, the obvious question is, why didn't we try feeding engineered features to LSTM, and the simple answer is time restrictions.
+Three weeks is a really short time frame to implement the models, tune hyperparameters and conduct experiments.
+Nevertheless, this is something we definitely plan to do in the future.
+Secondly, we are really eager to try out bi-directional LSTM for this task.
+Advantages of bi-directional sequential models are well-known over uni-directional models, and this is something we definitely have in our bucketlist.
+Thirdly, we could always improve upon feature engineering and we plan to extract more relevant features for this task.